aessing/aessing/SECURITY.md

 __Please do not report security vulnerabilities through public GitHub issues.__

-Instead, please report them directly to me via mail at [codesec@essing.org](mailto:codesec@essing.org).
+Instead, please report them directly via mail to me [codesec@essing.org](mailto:codesec@essing.org).

 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure I received your original message.